ArrinPaul/TaskFlow/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Bootstrap team for the amazing CSS framework
 - Bootstrap Icons for the beautiful icon set
 - Google Fonts for the Poppins typography
 - The open-source community for inspiration

-## 📞 Support
+## Support

 If you have any questions or need help:

-- 📧 Open an issue on GitHub
+- Open an issue on GitHub
-- 💬 Start a discussion in the repository
+- Start a discussion in the repository
-- ⭐ Star the repo if you find it useful!
+- Star the repo if you find it useful!

 ---

-**TaskFlow** - Making task management beautiful and efficient! 🚀
+**TaskFlow** - Making task management beautiful and efficient!

-Made with ❤️ by [Your Name]
+Made with love by [Your Name]